Omaha Beef: Ricky Bertz and Craig Tirey ownership (2018–present)

 During the 2018 offseason, the Beef were for sale.
 On October 24, 2018, the Beef announced the new owners as Ricky Bertz, a founder of the CIF, and Craig Tirey.
 On November 6, 2018, the Beef announced that James Kerwin would return as head coach for the 2019 season.

 In July 2023, after winning two of the three previous CIF championships, the Beef announced they were leaving the CIF for a new league along with the Sioux City Bandits and the Topeka Tropics.
 On August 9, 2023, the team announced they had joined the National Arena League (NAL) beginning with the 2024 season.

 From the time of their loss in the 2022 CIF Championship Game, the Beef went on a two-year winning streak, going undefeated for two consecutive years, en route to the 2023 CIF Championship and 2024 NAL Championship.
 The streak ended on March 2, 2025, when, in a "dramatic" upset, the semi-professional Minneapolis Warriors defeated the Beef 24–23 on a last-second, game-winning touchdown pass.
 On April 3, 2025, the Beef announced on their Facebook page that they had parted ways with head coach Mike Tatum and offensive coordinator James Jerry.
 On April 7, 2025, the Beef announced former Carolina Cobras head coach and general manager Brandon Negron had been named the team's new head coach.
 After a tumultuous season, the Beef still finished the regular season at 8-1 and advanced to the 2025 NAL Championship attempting to win three championships in a row and four in the previous six post-seasons.
 The Beef would be upset by the upstart Beaumont Renegades 29-37.

+On April 5, 2026, after an 0-4 start, head coach Brandon Negron resigned (then joined the independent Wyoming Cavalry) and on April 10th, assistant coach Adam Loftis was promoted to interim head coach.

+On August 29, 2026, during Fan Fest, the Omaha Beef introduced Pat Pimmel as head coach.